-These crispy chicken flautas (taquitos) are filled with shredded chicken, cheese, black beans, salsa, and lime juice.
+These crispy Chicken Flautas (taquitos) are filled with shredded chicken, cheese and beans.
 They are super easy to make and are ready in just 30 minutes!

 What is the difference between a flauta and a taquito?

 Flautas are basically rolled up tacos that are usually deep fried until brown and crispy.
 This recipe is a healthier version because they are baked.
 No worries though; they still come out nice and crispy!

 We actually call these scrumptious little treats taquitos at my house, however they are technically flautas.
 What is the difference between these two well-known Mexican dishes, you ask?
 Simple.
 Taquitos are made with corn tortilla while flautas are made with flour tortillas.
 Your choice!